Ellerton Drive Extension

 - Contractor nameWBHO Infrastructure Pty Ltd

-The 4.6km Ellerton Drive extension provides an alternative route around the Central Business District and connects east and west Queanbeyan to the new southern population growth areas.
+The 4.6km Ellerton Drive extension provides an alternative route around the Queanbeyan Central Business District, particularly for new southern population growth areas.
 The extension runs from the current end point of Ellerton Drive, near Yass Road/Bungendore Road, in Queanbeyan East to the Old Cooma Road/Edwin Land Parkway intersection in Karabar.
 Queanbeyan-Palerang Regional Council and NSW Roads and Maritime Services are working together to deliver the project.

 The key features of the extension include:

 - One lane in each direction with climbing lanes

 - Bridge crossing over Queanbeyan River and Barracks Flat Drive

 - Emergency egress for Greenleigh Estate at Lonergan Drive and the East Queanbeyan reservoir